kmollee/omartrinidad.github.io/content/outliers.md

 Tabasco.
 My big surprise was that the clumsy and stubborn guy was the scorer.

 Later in the college, I read a essay named `Teach yourself programming in ten years`, I was so fortunate to read this material very early in my way.

+Today, I am not a hacker yet.
+I am a bad programmer, I feel I've been loosing so much time.

 # Chapter one